-This training for those supervising Parent Supports and Youth Supports, allows supervisors to bring their experiences into a session where the original and more advanced tools and strategies are introduced and applied, to demonstrate how they can take these back to their staff and deepen service results for those they are serving.
+This training for those supervising parent supports and youth supports, allows supervisors to bring their experiences into a session where the original and more advanced tools and strategies are introduced and applied, to demonstrate how they can take these back to their staff and deepen service results for those they are serving.

 - 1. Introduction to Wraparound; - 2.
-Functional Behavioral Approach (FBA); - 3.
+Functional behavioral approach (FBA); - 3.
 Supervising FBA (for parent support supervisors and youth support supervisors); and - 4.
-Each FSO is required to have and utilize a comprehensive peer training plan and curriculum, which is inclusive of the Peer Worker Core Competencies, as outlined by the Substance Abuse and Mental Health Services Administration (SAMHSA), and has been approved by the Office of Behavioral Health (OBH)-Coordinated System of Care (CSoC).
+Each FSO is required to have and utilize a comprehensive peer training plan and curriculum, which is inclusive of the core competencies for peer workers, as outlined by the Substance Abuse and Mental Health Services Administration (SAMHSA), and has been approved by the Office of Behavioral Health (OBH)-Coordinated System of Care (CSoC).